 Identify Your Boundaries

 Boundaries refer to the physical and emotional limits we set with other people.
 They protect our integrity and help us feel secure with ourselves.
-All healthy relationships boundaries, but many times, parents struggle to identify their limits with their children.
+All healthy relationships have boundaries, but many times, parents struggle to identify their limits with their children.

 Some common examples of boundaries to set with your adult child include: